• Home

 Not all companies provide a portable toilet, and while it is almost always an optional expense, we were very happy to have it with us.
 All campsites we visited had a couple of the non-flushing rustic toilets that are shared among the hikers, but having the little portable toilet was very nice.
 It was just more comfortable and clean to use this toilet and it was more convenient as it was located near our tent and only used by the two of us.
 The portable toilet has a bottom hole that opens when you pull on a lever and you can push on a button that pumps water through it, so that waste goes to the bottom portion of the toilet.

-A few of the other things that were notable was the provided hot water, emergency evacuation insurance, and the oxygen tanks.
+A few of the other things that were notable were the provided hot water, emergency evacuation insurance, and the oxygen tanks.

 Amani Afrika also provides oxygen tanks to each climbing group and while not normally necessary, it can help those who are struggling with altitude sickness on summit day and can be really useful in more emergent situations where someone is not getting enough oxygen.
 This oxygen was taken by one of our porters on summit day, and while we never needed it, we were very happy to know it was with us.

-Similarly, it made us feel better knowing that we had the emergency rescue and evacuation insurance provided through AMREF Flying Doctors that was included with our climb.
+Similarly, it made us feel better knowing that we had emergency rescue and evacuation insurance provided through AMREF Flying Doctors (now branded as the Maisha Medical Evacuation Plan, with a Tourist tier for short-stay visitors) that was included with our climb.
 However, you’ll also want to have your own travel medical insurance as that insurance doesn’t cover any needed medical treatment.

 Our climb of Mt.
 Kilimanjaro was really a once in a lifetime experience for us, and one that we’ll always remember and be able to share in the memories of having done it together.